txstate-etc/mssql-async/README.md

   }
 }
 ```
+An iterator needs to be cleaned up when your code is aborted before reaching the end, or it will leak a connection.
+Remember to `await iterator.return()` if you are going to abandon the iterator, and inside `try {} finally {}` blocks in your row processing code.
+An SQL query error will show up on the first `await iterator.next()` and does not need to be cleaned up.
 ## Transactions
 A method is provided to support working inside a transaction.
 Since the core Db object is a mssql pool, you
 cannot send transaction commands without this method, as each command would end up on a different connection.